 The fish is as crisp as the potato pancakes.
 Waits get longer in the summer but take a bench on the porch or stroll about town.

-It’s beer-battered cod, perch or pollock at this enormous dining space that holds 1,000 people at a go.
+It’s beer-battered cod, perch or pollock at this enormous dining space that holds 1,000 people at a time.
 Get there before 6 pm or face a line that heads down the street.
 Take-out is available.

-For supper club sort of night out, this is a good bet.
+For a supper club sort of night out, this is a good bet.
 The perch is excellent and the roasted potatoes go nicely with it.

 The owner, a commercial fisherman, calls himself the Fish Mortician and a sign in the window reads “Fresh Lawyers.”
 Locally caught whitefish and burbot (“lawyers”) and a few other fish are fried up on Fridays.

 No putting on airs here; just supremely delicious fish served in a tavern setting.
 Perch, walleye, lawyers, whitefish, catfish, and bluegill are all on the menu and even smelt in season.

 Just down the road from the University of Wisconsin, this is one of Point’s best restaurants.
 The fish fry ventures beyond just Fridays and gives you cod or perch.